culturecode/stagehand/Readme.md

 that record.

 - If a crash leaves a commit unfinished, subsequent commit entries which use the same session will not be autosynced.

+- Restoring the database using a `:ruby` schema dump instead of `:sql` will not include the `:stagehand` option on `create_table` commands.
+This means all tables will receive logging triggers instead of just the ones specified at creation.
+This won't affect the behaviour of the app other than causing changes in those `:stagehand => false` tables to be copied to the production database when syncing.

 ## TODO
 Add a way to detect "dangling" start commits